 - S.Res.
 249 (105th): A resolution to congratulate the Chicago Bulls on winning the 1998 National ...

 From Feb 1993 to Oct 1998, Moseley Braun missed 57 of 2,255 roll call votes, which is 2.5%.
-This is worse than the median of 1.9% among the lifetime records of senators serving in Oct 1998.
+This is on par with the median of 1.9% among the lifetime records of senators serving in Oct 1998.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information